gzoller/dotty-reflection/README.md

 |With nested case class and non-case class (inverted)|0.234s|0.005s|
 |InTermsOf deep type substitution|0.239s|0.013s|

-Everything will still work fine if you elect not to use the plugin, or encounter classes that weren't compiled using the plugin--it will just be slower the first time a class is reflected upon.
+Everything will still work fine if you elect not to use the plugin, or encounter classes that weren't compiled using the plugin.
+Performance will just be slower the first time a class is reflected upon.
 (The library caches, so subsequent reflection on an already-seen class is 1-2ms.)

 ## Configuration